Durza75/COVID_BRICS/README.md

    ii.
 China have excellent production environment, and the labor costs is relatively low.

    iii.
 The logistics system in China is mature.
-The product could be delivered to each vendor as soon as possible.
-Plus, China is has international railways to Russia.
-The coffee consumption in Russia is even higher than the coffee consumption in China.
+The products could be delivered to each vendor as soon as possible.
+Plus, China has international railways to Russia.
+The total coffee consumption in Russia is even higher than the coffee consumption in China.

    vi.
 The domestic coffee production in China is low.
 But China is close to large coffee producers like Vietnam and India.